mohsinabbas14/MNXB01-2018/floridop/HW3/README.md

 >  `./result`

-You must download the data using wget from the website defined mentioned at the beginning of this document and in the pseudocode file.
+In the homework you will be asked to download the data using wget from the website mentioned at the beginning of this document and in the pseudocode file, and put it in a temporary folder.

 For your convenience, I saved the temporary files folder and its content `fortunes` and `fortunes_pp` in the `data` folder, so that you